Death of John Ward: Prosecution evidence

+Defence submissions

-During the first trial, the court heard that Nally had become increasingly agitated and worried that his property would be targeted by local thieves as a number of farms in the area had recently been burgled.
+The court heard that Nally had become increasingly agitated and worried that his property would be targeted by local thieves as a number of farms in the area had recently been burgled.
 His own home had been broken into in 2003 and a chainsaw stolen from one of his sheds in February 2004.
 Other items had disappeared from around his house and farm.
 This caused him to be unable to sleep properly.
 Following the break-in in February 2004 he had kept a gun in a garage and had started to keep registration numbers of strange cars travelling through the district.
 Friends and neighbours noted Nally had become preoccupied with looking after his farm and terrified that the robbers would return.
 He told the jury he was at the end of his tether and, according to counsel, was "agitated and fearful, even paranoid" about his safety.
 "Did he suddenly, after 60 years, become a murderer?" asked Brendan Grehan, Nally's lawyer, describing his client as a law-abiding member of his community who acted in self-defence.

 Nally alleged he had met John "Frog" Ward previously when Ward had called to his house two weeks before 14 October and had enquired if it would be a good day for fishing.
 Ward, said Nally, had no fishing tackle with him and this led him to be suspicious of Ward.
 He did not like the look of him.